Free C-programs for Unix, Linux and

 the package.
 Until then only version 2.26 (with 32-bit executables) is available

-Note, the Unix and Linux package now includes cbrun2l32, cbrun2l64, cbrun3l32
+Note.
+The Unix and Linux package now includes cbrun2l32, cbrun2l64, cbrun3l32

 and cbrun3l64 executables for Linux (in the PRIMES directory) compiled using